Whilst sub-Qs are not always necessary or appropriate (see below), most

 how they routinely teach their clients how to give sub-Qs at home

-(click on Home Administration).
+(click on Home Administration if necessary).

 Vetinfo